Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

-Upon receiving a valid \pre message, as shown in lines $12{-}15$, if the primary node of an involved domain $d_i$ is {\em not} processing another cross-domain transaction $m'$ where the involved domains of two requests $m$ and $m'$ intersect in at least two domains, the primary assigns a sequence number $n_i$ to request $m$ and initiates consensus in $d_i$ on the order of the message.
-Once consensus is achieved, the primary node of each involved domain $d_i$ sends a signed \pred message to $d_c$ (as before, for Byzantine nodes, a threshold signature is used).
-As shown in lines $16{-}18$, when primary node $\pi(d_c)$ receives valid \pred messages from every involved domain, the coordinator domain establishes consensus and sends a signed \three message to every node of all involved domains.
-Otherwise (if some involved domain does not agree with the transaction), the domain sends a signed \abort message.
-The sequence number of the \three messages is indeed a concatenation of the received sequence numbers from all involved domains.
-The nodes of the LCA domain do not append the transaction to their ledgers in this step and update their ledgers only after receiving \block messages.
+{\bf Prepared phase.} Upon receiving a valid \pre message, as shown in lines $12{-}15$, if the primary $\pi(d_i)$ of an involved domain $d_i$ is {\em not} processing another cross-domain transaction $m'$ where the involved domains of two requests $m$ and $m'$ intersect in at least two domains, the primary $\pi(d_i)$ assigns a sequence number $n_i$ to $m$ and initiates consensus in $d_i$ on its order.
+Once consensus is achieved, the primary $\pi(d_i)$ of each involved domain $d_i$ sends a signed (certified) \pred message to nodes of $d_c$ including both sequence numbers $n_c$ and $n_i$, request digest $\delta$, and node id $r=\pi(d_i)$.

+{\bf Commit phase.} When primary node $\pi(d_c)$ of the coordinator domain receives valid \pred messages from every involved domain (lines $16{-}18$), it establishes consensus within the coordinator domain and sends a certified \three message including a sequence number $n_i -n_j - ... n_k$ (i.e., concatenation of the received sequence numbers from all involved domains) and request digest $\delta$ to every node of all involved domains.
+Otherwise (if some involved domain has not agreed with the transaction), the domain sends a signed \abort message.

-Upon receiving a valid \three message, as shown in lines $19{-}21$, each node considers the transaction as committed and sends an \ack message to the coordinator domain.
-If all transactions with lower sequence numbers have been committed, the node appends the transaction and the corresponding \three message to the ledger and executes it.
-This ensures that all nodes execute requests in the same order as required to ensure safety.
-Depending on the application, a \reply message including the execution results might also be sent to the edge device (requester) by either the primary (if nodes are crash only) or all nodes (if nodes are Byzantine) of the domain that has received the request.
+{\bf Execution phase.} Upon receiving a valid \three message (lines $19{-}21$), each node considers the transaction as committed and sends an \ack message to the coordinator domain.
+If all transactions with lower sequence numbers have been executed, the node executes the transaction.
+This ensures that all nodes execute transactions in the same order as required to ensure safety.
+Depending on the application, a \reply message including the execution results might also be sent to the edge device (requester) by either the primary (if nodes are crash only) or all nodes (if nodes follow Byzantine failure) of the domain that has received the request.

+Figure~\ref{fig:coordinator} presents four different cross-domain transactions $t_1$ to $t_4$, their involved domains and the LCA domain for each transaction, e.g., $D_{21}$ is the LCA domain of transaction $t_1$ between $D_{12}$ and $D_{13}$. $D_{31}$ is the LCA domain of transaction $t_2$ between $D_{11}$, $D_{14}$ and $D_{15}$, $D_{41}$ is the LCA domain of transaction $t_3$ between $D_{14}$, $D_{15}$ and $D_{18}$, and $D_{32}$ is the LCA domain of transaction $t_4$ between $D_{16}$ and $D_{19}$.
+To process transaction $t_4$, \pre, \pred, and \three messages are directly exchanged between participants ($D_{16}$ and $D_{19}$) and their LCA domain $D_{32}$ without the participation of the domains on the paths from participants to the LCA domain, e.g., $D_{23}$ and $D_{24}$.